-The recent launch of various COVID-19 vaccines may provide protection and should have a positive effect to the economy.
-Together with change in business strategies since 2019 and all the follow up work done in 2020 by the Company, we believe we can sharpen our competitive edge and further improve our result with a new production plant in the Properties expected to be completed in 2021, sale of aquarium product could be boosted further because of better production capacity and better corporate image to attract new customers.
-The Company will also prudently consider acquiring relevant enterprises which possess sound profitability by way of capital increment in accordance with the relevant laws and regulations in order to accelerate the growth of our profitability so that the Company will become a major enterprise in the manufacturing, sale of fire-fighting equipment and fire fighting service provider in the PRC.
+The directors of the Company remain positive that the economy in the PRC is steadily recovering from global outbreak of COVID-19.
+With the new production plant has been utilised in 2021 by a subsidiary of the Company, 上海荻野生物科技有限公司 (literally translated "Shanghai Ogino Biotechnology Co., Limited", "Shanghai Ogino"), sale of aquarium product could be boosted further because of better production capacity and better corporate image to attract new customers.
+The Company will also prudently consider developing and acquiring relevant enterprises which possess sound profitability by way of capital increment in accordance with the relevant laws and regulations in order to accelerate the growth of our profitability so that the Company will become a major enterprise in the manufacturing, sale of fire-fighting equipment and fire fighting service provider in the PRC.